julian-molina/Documentation/docs/_includes/charting_space/layer.md

 <!--------------------------------------------- ADDING starts -->

 To add a layer, select *Add Layer* on the layer manager node menu.

+{% include note.html content="After adding a layer node, make sure you establish a reference to the corresponding data product in the data storage node of the network hierarchy." %}

 <!--------------------------------------------- ADDING ends -->